 Next, trivia games are a great reason for teams to socialize.
 Colleagues can catch up with peers they don’t communicate with on a daily basis (especially if you create teams with employees from different departments, for instance).
 They also allow employees to collaborate and come up with suggestions together.
 Their decision-making skills are joined, which is not only helpful during virtual trivia nights, but for the work they do in the company as well.

-Another thing trivia games are good for is helping teams destress and chill, especially after a hard day at work, a challenging meeting on Zoom, or an exhausting call with a demanding client.
+Another thing trivia games are good for is helping teams destress and chill, especially after a hard day at work, a challenging Zoom meeting or an exhausting call with a demanding client.

 These virtual events are also great for awakening the competitive vibes within the workforce.
 This will make employees feel more competitive about their work-related undertakings, taking action, pitching new ideas, and finishing their tasks.
 Of course, this shouldn’t turn into rivalry, so don’t overfocus on the competitive vibes bit.